gurubamal/success_taste/README.md

 	kubectl apply -f https://projectcalico.docs.tigera.io/manifests/calico.yaml

- (Rest for next 3-5 minutes after all commands; Once you have completed the above commands, your Kubernetes cluster would be ready within the next 5 minutes.
+ (Rest for next 3-5 minutes after all commands; Once you have completed the above commands, your Kubernetes cluster would be ready.

 ######################### SEC - C #########################